WiseLibs/better-sqlite3/API.md

 ### *get* .source -> *string*

-Returns a concatenation of every source string that was used to create the prepared transaction.
+Returns a concatenation of each source string that was used to create the prepared transaction.
 The source strings are seperated by newline characters (`\n`).

 # Binding Parameters